World Cup

 Author

-Mexico's clean group stage sweep and home venue edge make them a narrow favourite in a low-scoring knockout tie.
+Mexico's clean group stage sweep and home venue edge make them a narrow favourite, with the market holding steady at 2.30 and showing stable confidence in the hosts.

-World Cup knockout football at Estadio Banorte, Mexico City.
+World Cup knockout football at Estadio Banorte, Mexico City, with confirmed lineups now in and the market holding remarkably steady.
 Mexico arrive with three wins from three in the group stage and a spotless defensive record.
 Ecuador bring a mixed bag: a big win over Germany, a dull draw with Curacao, and a narrow loss to Côte d'Ivoire.
 The odds favour Mexico, and I lean that way too, but this is a step up in opponent quality, and the margin matters more than the result.
 Expect a tight, structured contest rather than a free-flowing classic.
 Keep reading to see where the edges sit.

 Mexico's path through the group stage was clean but soft.
 South Africa, Korea Republic, and Czech Republic were all beaten comfortably, and El Tri never had to absorb sustained pressure or navigate a genuine scare.
 That's a luxury, not a weakness, but it does mean this is their first real test.
 Ecuador, by contrast, have already faced Germany and scraped through a tense draw with Curacao.
 They've been tested, and they know how to stay in a match when the other side controls possession.
 That resilience could keep this tighter than Mexico's group form suggests.